I’m Ashley Belanger, an investigative science journalist based in Chicago. Currently, I work as a senior tech policy

 View my resume here.

-I earned a B.S. in Journalism from the University of Florida and have written for Teen Vogue, National Geographic, Knight Science Journalism, Ars Technica, The Gainesville Sun, Orlando Weekly, Metro Times, Burrow Press’ Fantastic Floridas, and more.
+I earned a B.S. in Journalism from the University of Florida and an M.S. in Science Writing from MIT.
+I have written for Teen Vogue, National Geographic, Knight Science Journalism, Ars Technica, The Gainesville Sun, Orlando Weekly, Metro Times, Burrow Press’ Fantastic Floridas, and more.
 I’m also proud to have contributed to this incredibly rich, first-ever biography of Curtis Mayfield and this biography about peerless Jazz musician Arthur Briggs, both by author Travis Atria.
 In 2019, I kicked off research for my first biography.

-In my free time, I experiment with writing structure in independent zines, seek out new hiking spots to photograph, mimic textures I see through hand-stitched embroidery, and revisit pop history somewhat obsessively.
+In my free time, I experiment with writing structure in independent zines, seek out new hiking spots to photograph, mimic textures I see through hand-stitched embroidery, and revisit counterculture history somewhat obsessively.